-- Canada-BC Hydrometric Agreement; - Canada-NWT Hydrometric Agreement.
+- Canada-Yukon Memorandum of Agreement on the Hydrometric Monitoring Program for the Yukon; - Canada-Yukon Water Quality & Ecosystem Monitoring and Reporting Agreement; and - Canada-NWT Hydrometric Agreement.

 13. Water Quantity

 For this Agreement, surface water quantity is monitored to ensure equitable sharing of Available Water between Parties and to maintain the Ecological Integrity of the Aquatic Ecosystem.
 To accomplish this, surface water quantity should be monitored on a regional, Basin-wide level and tracked with water withdrawals and return flows, water quality and the biological components in the Aquatic Ecosystem.